Board and Staff

 Outside of Maddox, Joseph is also a part-time student at Vanderbilt Divinity School pursuing a Masters in Theological Studies.
 His interests are in economic justice and Eastern ideologies.
 He also helps to coordinate the work of API Middle Tennessee, an Asian & Pacific Islander-serving community-based organization.

-Margarita is a steadfast presence at the Maddox Fund.
-Known to most as Rita, she is passionate about wildlife conservation and spends as much time as possible outdoors in nature.
+Margarita (Spanish-English translation: Daisy) is a steadfast presence at the Maddox Fund.
+Known to most as Rita, she is passionate about wildlife conservation and spends as much time as possible outdoors in nature and playing in creeks.

 An avid collaborator, she is eager to network on projects great and small.
 Outcomes and data retrieval are her areas of consulting expertise.
 Rita is tri-lingual, fluent in Spanish, English and dog.